PeterPiggyDevelopment/Labyrinth/README.md

 # Labyrinth
 ## Introduction
-This is a **Kirill Yarcev**'s System Programming Languages project.
+This is a **Kirill Yartsev**'s System Programming Languages project.
 It writen only to pass the exam.
 No politics, no snots, no quotes, no long reflections.

 ## Overview
 This project is consists of two parts.
 The first part is a client which generates random labyrinth and sends it to the server.